cctbx/cctbx_project/simtbx/diffBragg/README.md

 df.to_pickle("poly_images/procBad/hopper_process_summary.pkl") # for example
 ```

-You can examine the spread of parameters to provide key insights into e.g restraints settings for reprocessing (`hopper_process` has a restraints framework explained [TODO: HERE]).
+You can examine the spread of parameters to provide key insights into e.g restraints settings for reprocessing (`diffBragg.stills_process` has a restraints framework explained [TODO: HERE]).
 Here is an example script which reports on some of the main model parameters:

 ```python
 import pandas